DFE-Digital/dfe-job-descriptions/ServiceDesigners/ServiceDesigner.md

 ### Stage Two - Portfolio

-Send a portfolio which covers 3 case studies, demonstrating your technical skills and experience as a service designer and showing examples of end-to-end service delivery.
+Send a portfolio which covers 3 case studies, demonstrating your technical skills and experience as a strategic service designer.

+Tips on what to include for each case study:

+ - A project name
+ - An outline of the challenge
+ - What you did (photos - show us the work)
+ - Impact

 ### Stage Three - Interview